briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 rented property or rental services shall be determined pursuant to the provisions of Ohio R.C.
 2913.72.

-5. _(e)_ The sentencing court that suspends an offender’s license, permit, or nonresident operating privilege under subsection (c) of this section may grant the offender limited driving privileges during the period of the suspension in accordance with Ohio R.C.
+5. _(e)_ The sentencing court that suspends an offender's license, permit, or nonresident operating privilege under subsection (c) of this section may grant the offender limited driving privileges during the period of the suspension in accordance with Ohio R.C.
 Chapter 4510.